klarman-cell-observatory/Perturb-CITE-seq/README.md

 # Perturb-CITE-seq

-Code used in the computational pipeline relating to "Multi-modal pooled Perturb-CITE-Seq screens in patient models define novel mechanisms of cancer immune evasion"
+Code used in the computational pipeline relating to "Multi-modal pooled Perturb-CITE-Seq screens in patient models define mechanisms of cancer immune evasion"

 If you use this code in your work, please cite: Frangieh, C.J., Melms, J.C., Thakore, P.I. et al. Multimodal pooled Perturb-CITE-seq screens in patient models define mechanisms of cancer immune evasion.
 Nat Genet 53, 332–341 (2021). https://doi.org/10.1038/s41588-021-00779-1